littlebizzy/slickstack/docs/mu-plugins.md

 The preferred approach is to use the manual GitHub Actions workflow documented in `docs/workflows.md`.
 That workflow pulls the latest tagged archive from each approved plugin repository, normalizes the extracted folder name, rebuilds the ZIP under `modules/wordpress/mu-plugins/`, and commits changed ZIPs back to SlickStack.

-The approved source list supports both LittleBizzy repositories and explicitly approved external repositories such as `afragen/git-updater`.
+The current workflow covers every default installer ZIP plus the explicitly approved `afragen/git-updater` mirror.
+Other optional or legacy ZIPs remain outside the workflow until their source repositories are reviewed and added to its approved list.

 ## Rules for ZIP mirrors